superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 - Your workload scalability requirements,
 - Whether your dataset is stored across multiple servers,
 - Whether you require real-time querying,
-- Your integration needs (big data processing),
+- Whether your integration needs (big data processing),
 - Your desired level of processing control,
 - and your available resources and time for set up and maintenance.